michelemendel/times.place/blueprint/4_tasks.md

 ## Installation and setup

+- [x] Set up folder structure: frontend/, backend/ (move current go and backend related files and folders here)
-- [ ] Install Svelte and SvelteKit
+- [x] Install SvelteKit with javascript, not typescript
-- [ ] Set up Svelte and SvelteKit project structure
+- [x] Set up SvelteKit project structure in frontend/
-- [ ] Set up Tailwind CSS
+- [x] Set up Tailwind CSS
-- [ ] Makefile: Add commands for Svelte and Tailwaind
+- [x] Makefile: Add commands for Svelte and Tailwaind
-- [ ] Start the app with a demo page to see that everything is set up correctly
+- [x] Start the app with a demo page to see that everything is set up correctly

 ## Data model